imjacobclark/kodo/README.md

 ## Develop, Build & Deploy

-### Extensions
+### Integrations

-Each extension has its own README on how to to build and deploy, see the `extensions` directory for the full list of supported extensions.
+Each extension has its own README on how to to build and deploy, see the `integrations` directory for the full list of supported integrations.

 ### Infrastructure